Intuit: 2000s

+In December 2008, it acquired Entellium, a by-then bankrupt software company that had developed on-demand customer relationship management software.

 In April 2009, it acquired Boorah, a restaurant review site.
 On June 2, 2009, it announced the signing of a definitive agreement to purchase PayCycle Inc., an online payroll services, in an all-cash transaction for approximately $170 million.
 On September 14, 2009, Intuit Inc. agreed to acquire Mint.com, a free online personal finance service, for $170 million.

 2010s

 On January 15, 2010, Intuit Inc. spun off Intuit Real Estate Solutions (which Intuit acquired in 2002) as a stand-alone company.
 The new company took on its previous moniker, and is now known as MRI Software.

 On May 21, 2010, Intuit acquired MedFusion, a Cary, NC leader of Patient to Provider communications for approximately $91 million.
 On August 10, 2010, it. acquired the personal finance management app Cha-Ching.
 On June 28, 2011, it acquired the Web banking technology assets of Mobile Money Ventures, a mobile finance provider, for an undisclosed amount.
 This acquisition is expected to position Intuit as the largest online and mobile technology provider to financial institutions.

 On May 18, 2012, it. acquired Demandforce, an automated small business marketing, and customer communications SaaS provider for approximately $423.5 million.